NWUHEP/ntupleProducer/README.md

   cd test
   cmsRun ntupleProducer_cfg.py
 ```
-By default it assumes you are running it over MC sample.
+it assumes you are running over an MC sample.
 If you want to run on data, do:
 ```
   cmsRun ntupleProducer_cfg.py isRealData=1
 ```